defyingdemonprogram/Music-Visualizer-in-C/Fourier Transform.md

 | **Memory and Storage** | Each sample requires storage (e.g., 16-bit or 24-bit per sample) | Frames can be compressed or encoded, often reducing storage requirements |
 | **Processing**        | Real-time playback and simple transformations             | Batch processing, often requiring buffering and more computational power |

+### Hanning Window

+The Hanning window, also known as the Hann window, is a type of window function used in signal processing, particularly when performing the Fast Fourier Transform (FFT).
+Its mathematical form is defined as:

+$$
+w(n) = 0.5 \left(1 - \cos\left(\frac{2\pi n}{N-1}\right)\right)
+$$

+where $N$ is the total number of samples in the window and $n$ ranges from $0$ to $N-1$.

+#### Significance in FFT:

+1. **Reducing Spectral Leakage**: When performing FFT, signals are often analyzed over a finite length, which can introduce discontinuities at the edges of the sampled segment.
+This can cause spectral leakage, where energy from one frequency component spills into others.
+The Hanning window smooths the edges of the sampled signal, reducing this leakage.

+2. **Improving Frequency Resolution**: By tapering the signal, the Hanning window helps in obtaining a clearer representation of the frequency components.
+It enhances the frequency resolution by minimizing the amplitude of abrupt changes in the signal.

+3. **Smoothing Effect**: The Hanning window provides a gentle transition from the center of the window to the edges, which helps in representing the frequency content more accurately without introducing sharp spikes.

+4. **Energy Preservation**: The Hanning window is designed to preserve the energy of the signal over the windowed period, which is essential for accurate analysis.

 ### References